-Wireless carriers claim to serve this area but, as noted above, wireless service is not always actually available in claimed service areas and does not support the full range of service standards applicable to industrial and, frequently, commercial grade service.
+Wireless carriers claim to serve this area but, as noted above, wireless service is not always actually available in claimed service areas.
 Comcast claims to provide cable modem service to one street in the area.

 Otherwise, the area depends solely on AT&T's legacy copper wires5 for broadband service.